Sunday, September 20, 2015

 Thursday, September 10, 2015

-FIVE ROOMS WHERE VIOLENCE AND THE RANK AND FILE ARE ALMOST ABSENT
+FIVE ROOMS WHERE VIOLENCE AND THE SANS-CULOTTES* ARE ALMOST ABSENT

 Some ferocity can't be left out...

-• The fame of taking the Bastille obliges the museum to include an image like this...
+• The fame of taking the Bastille forces the museum to include this image...

 Taking the Bastille by Jean-Baptiste Lallemand, toward 1789 / zoom